-All participants will be prescribed a 5-day course of Flucloxacillin 500mg Capsules BP QDS by their GP.
+All participants will be prescribed a 5-day course of Flucloxacillin 500mg Capsules BP QDS by their GP, or an appropriate healthcare professional.
 Following randomisation each participant will then sent either blinded placebo QDS for 2 days (receiving 5 days of antibiotic) or flucloxacillin 500mg QDS (blinded) for 2 days (receiving 7 days of antibiotic).
-The Chief Investigator or an appropriate delegate will take clinical responsibility for the provision of IMP to study participants once it has been confirmed by the COAT co-ordinating centre that a clinician with appropriate delegated responsibilities has confirmed eligibility and prescribed an initial 5-day course of oral flucloxacillin.
+The Chief Investigator or an appropriate delegate will take overall responsibility for the provision of IMP to study participants once it has been confirmed by the COAT coordinating centre that a clinician with appropriate delegated responsibilities has confirmed eligibility and prescribed an initial 5-day course of oral flucloxacillin.